 Historical Abuse Statistics

-The Office for National Statistics provides reported crime statistics for England and Wales.
-The latest statistics available go up to March 2018, and the graph above highlights the number of victims involved in rape prosecutions in the three years prior, divided by gender.
+The Office for National Statistics provides annual reported crime statistics for England and Wales.
+The graph above, based on statistics published in 2018, highlights the number of victims involved in rape prosecutions in the three years prior, divided by gender.

 In these three years, there were 20,089 rape victims involved in prosecutions.
 Of this, 13,036 were women, while 1,922 were men.
 However, both these figures will be larger because of the number of victims of unknown gender in the available data.